-All parents of students with allergies must fill out an Allergy Action Form and submit it to the office prior to school.
-In addition to submitting a labeled Epi-Pen to the office, parents may supply an extra one for the classroom and students may carry one with them if they choose.
+All parents of students with allergies must fill out an Allergy Action Form and submit it to the school nurse prior to school.
+In addition to submitting a labeled Epi-Pen to the nurse, parents may supply an extra one for the classroom and students may carry one with them if they choose.